-LECOM at Elmira
+LECOM at Elmira (Elmira, New York)

-Dr. Richard Terry, Deputy Coordinator Associate Dean of Academic Affairs (607) 321-3111 rterry@lecom.edu Please Note: The Title IX Coordinator and Deputy Coordinators are not confidential sources of support.
+Dr. Richard Terry, Deputy Coordinator

+Associate Dean of Academic Affairs (607) 321-3111 rterry@lecom.edu

+Please Note: The Title IX Coordinator and Deputy Coordinators are not confidential sources of support.
 While they will address your complaint with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.
-See the list below of outside services which may provide confidential counseling.
+See the list below of some outside services that may provide confidential counseling.